SOMETIMES you just need to sit down and do nothing for a little while to help slow life down.

 This is what Sardinia is for: la dolce vita.

 Sometimes you just need to feel the sand between your toes and dive into the sea to help you realise how good life is.
-I even don’t care that I can’t get my fingers through my hair.
 I am blissed out.

 One hand is holding an espresso as I read my iPad with the other.
-I’ve not even mentioned the view.
+This is a good morning.

 How does an island like Sardinia make you live forever?
 I’m going native to find out!

-This is a good morning at Delphina Hotels.
+This is made even better at Delphina Hotels.
 I’m in one of their five-star pads at the Valle Dell’Erica Resort Thalasso & SPA on the northern tip of the island.

 Inside the rooms look like a holiday brochure and outside they’re hidden behind a world of plants.
 It’s like staying in a botanical garden.
 Rosemary grows everywhere, butterflies flutter, and being set on a peninsula the blue Mediterranean Sea bobs in the background.